Skip to content

 7. Create a more productive daily schedule

-Once the holiday season starts, you’ll have a short window to tackle all your light installation jobs.
+Once the holiday season starts, you’ll have a short window to tackle all your holiday light installation jobs.

 With route optimization software, you can determine the quickest route for each team member to help you get more done in a day.